Fujifilm X-T1 vs Olympus E-M5 II

 The E-M5 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.

 Review summary: Fujifilm X-T1 vs Olympus E-M5 II

 So what conclusions can be drawn?
 Is the Fujifilm X-T1 better than the Olympus E-M5 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X-T1: